-20% beds in private hospitals for COVID-19 Patients: Kejriwal
+20% beds in private hospitals for COVID-19 patients: Kejriwal

 New Delhi, May 25: Delhi Chief Minister Arvind Kejriwal has said that the coronavirus cases in Delhi have increased since lockdown norms were relaxed as the fourth phase of it was implemented to contain the spread of coronavirus.